Dear Your Teen:

 Are you willing to have him back in your home?
 If so, do you need some clear rules and boundaries in place?
 If not, do you want to spend time with him on a regular basis?

 2. Don’t let him tell himself that you don’t love him anymore.

 Text him.
 Call him.
 Message him on social media.
 Write him a letter and get it to him at school.
 If he’s on a team, go to his games.
 Show up for parent-teacher conferences.
 Do whatever you need to in order to continue to be a constant person in his life who loves him.

 3. Try hard to make plans with him.

 Ask him out for coffee, or invite him over for dinner.
 Offer to bring food to a park just to hang out for a bit.
 When you’re together, ask him questions about how and what he’s doing and listen to his answers without telling him what to do.
 Then, you can let him know that you do want him at home (if you do) or that you do plan to be a part of his life and ask him what he’d like that to look like.

 4. Don’t try to argue with him about what his father or grandmother are telling him.

-Teens are observant, and trust their own opinions more than an adult’s.
+Teens are observant, and they trust their own opinions more than an adult’s.
 Focus your attention on you and him – he will see that you want the best for him.
 Attacking the other adults in his life isn’t helpful, and it isn’t necessary.

 Keep telling your son what you admire in him and why he’s important to you.
 Just like the last fifteen years of raising him, those messages will make a difference.